Skip to content

 • stress and muscular fatigue

-• impact or physical exertion
+• consequences of impact or physical exertion

-• daily habits or involuntary jaw tightening
+• certain daily habits

-Intra-Oral Massage (TMJ) :
+Jaw Massage therapy (TMJ) sessions :

-• Client intake and discussion
+• Client intake form and discussion

-• Upper back, neck, shoulders, head, and face massage (with myofascial stretching as needed)
+• Massage of the upper back, neck, shoulders, head, and face

 • Intra-oral massage